 - It is used in the preparation of toothpaste, cosmetics, paints and in leather finishing, textile, brewing and pharmaceutical industries.

 - Physicians also use carrageenan as a blood coagulant.

 Agar-agar in different industry

 It is a jelly like substance, obtained from some genera of Rhodophyceae.
 It is universally used as a base for different culture media in laboratories for culturing many fungi, bacteria ans some algae.
 Important agar producing genera are Gelidium, Gracilaria, Hypnea, Chondrus etc. (Prescott 1969, Round 1973).

 - It is also used in packing canned foods, in treatment of constipation and in cosmetic, leather and textile and paper industries. it is also often given as a laxative (substances that loosen stools and increase bowel movements).

 Some other industrial uses

-- Food industries for gelling and thickening in confectionary and bakery for the production of jam, jelly, pudding.
+- Food industries for gelling and thickening in confectionery and bakery for the production of jam, jelly, pudding.